Lal4Tech/movielens-data-exploration/README.md

 ### To run the code
 Common requirements: Python 3+(version used for the project: 3.5.3), Jupyter notebook

-Data directory: /src/main/data(data needs to be downloaded from https://grouplens.org/datasets/movielens/1m/) Extract the zip and copy ratings.dat, users.dat and movies.dat to this directory.
+Data directory: /src/main/data(data needs to be downloaded from https://grouplens.org/datasets/movielens/1m/)<br>
+Extract the zip and copy ratings.dat, users.dat and movies.dat to this directory.

 code directory: /src/main/code
-code file: exploratory_analysis.ipynb(jupyter notebook) Run each cell of the jupyter in the order.
+code file: exploratory_analysis.ipynb(jupyter notebook)<br>
+Run each cell of the jupyter in the order.